Limenius/symfony-react-sandbox/README.md

 There is also an example of working with forms using [LiformBundle](https://github.com/Limenius/LiformBundle), so Symfony forms are serialized into [json-schema](http://json-schema.org/), and then generated automatically in React, and can be validated against the generated schema.
 The idea is similar as what `$form->createView()` does, but for APIs.

-TThis example is at the URI `/liform/`.
+This example can be accessed at the URI `/liform/`.

 Server side rendering modes
 ===========================